February 3, 2012

 Sept.
 5th at 2:00am, I woke up to a pretty gnarly, painful contraction.
 In my mind I'm thinking, "This could be the real thing!"
 Not so much...
 For the next 20 hours I had contractions varying from every 5-10 minutes apart.
 When people say back labor is the worst, believe them... back labor is the WORST!
 So every 5-10 minutes my uterus would contract in the front with some cramping down low, and then it felt like hundreds of burning knives were stabbing my lower back.
 I kept waiting for them to get closer together, you know, the 5-1-1 rule?
 I tried sleeping while I was waiting.
 That didn't happen.
 Mark helped by rubbing my lower back, but it was still pretty awful.
 A few warm baths, a lot of exercise ball bouncing, and a lot of moaning took place in the next 20 hours.
 Finally, Sept.
 6th at around 8:30pm I had a few contractions that were pretty bad and were ranging from between 3 and 5 minutes apart.
 That lasted about 30 minutes so I was ready to go to the hospital.

-Leaving for the hospital.
+About to leave for the hospital.

 Assuming 20 hours of contractions had to have progressed me further than the 3 cm I was the week before, we checked in to OB Triage.
 They hooked me up to the monitor, and of course my contractions went back to about 6-7 minutes apart. :( They checked me and get this...
 I was still at 3 cm!
 I couldn't believe it.
 I was 90% effaced and at station 0.
 It could still be a while till I would be dilated more so they decided to send me home.
 But to help me get some sleep, they gave me 2 Ambien and told me to go directly to sleep when I get home because Ambien can give you some crazy hallucinations if you stay awake.
 We're driving the short 2 minute drive home, and as we turn onto our street, no joke, my water broke!
 Mark luckily covered the passenger seat with a garbage bag and towel earlier that day.
 He asked if I didn't just pee my pants, but when I got out and showed him he knew it was the real thing.
 I changed my clothes and went back to the hospital at around 10:00pm.
 As I was getting out of the car, I could hardly see anything or walk, I literally felt and looked like I was drunk.
 Almost everything from this point on is a blur.
 As we were checking in at the ER, the real contractions started.
 Man, were they terrible.
 I pretty much lost it.
 They got me a wheelchair and I was wailing around like a crazy person.
 Mark said it was quite a sight for everyone in the waiting room.
 I could hardly see, and my brain was hallucinating and going in a bunch of crazy directions.
 The next few hours I was tripping out and acting crazy.
 Mark has to tell this part of the story cause I literally don't remember most of it.
 (Ambien is crazy stuff).
 They hooked me up to the monitor, and checked me again.
 I was having crazy strong contractions and went from 3cm dilated to 6cm in about 15 minutes.
 One of those contractions lasted 3 and a half minutes, and the babies heart rate and oxygen dropped.
 All the nurses became frantic, threw some oxygen on me, gave me a shot of Terbutaline to calm down the contractions, and were yelling out to prep the OR.
 Mark tells me now how scary those few minutes were.
 Baby's heart rate got better and the room calmed down a bit.
 They quickly gave me the epidural and told me to sleep for a while.